 For example, the domain name of On Digitals website is ondigitals.com.

 You can access a site with or without “www” in front of the domain name.
-In the case of ondigitals.com, https://www.ondigitals.com and https://ondigitals.com both work.
+In the case of ondigitals.com, http://www.ondigitals.com and http://ondigitals.com both work.

 To online users, adding or removing “www” means no difference, but search engines don't take it as easy.
 In fact, these tools will confuse these as two separate websites.